cognisant/Docs.DevelopmentProcess/README.md

 All of the stories which belong to an epic will be labelled (on their Trello card) with the name of the relevant epic.

-On the **Software Development** Trello board, there is a 'Current Epics' column containing cards which describe the epics which some of the stories on the board currently belong to.
+On the **Software Development** Trello board, there is a 'Current Epics' column containing cards describing the epics which some of the stories on the board currently belong to.

 #### UI Mockups